gauravsfoundry/learning-spring/README.md

 # learning-spring
-This repo will store all the artifcats for my journey to learn Spring and associated technologies
+This repo will store all the artifacts for my journey to learn Spring and associated technologies